gpericol/scram/README.md

 # Implementation choices

-## Diffie Hellman
+## Ephimeral Diffie Hellman

-We have decided to implement Diffie Hellman key exchange algorithm in SCRAM-SHA256 with the aim to avoiding the user to use other libraries for the shared secret.
+We have decided to implement Ephemeral Diffie Hellman key exchange algorithm in SCRAM-SHA256 with the aim to avoiding the user to use other libraries for the shared secret.
 Our DH library makes use of the safe prime

 ```